feathersui/feathersui-website/docs/as3-starling/sdk/build-binary-distribution.md

 1. In the Feathers SDK directory, run the following command:

         ant -f installer.xml

-    If you want to target a specific version of Flash Player and AIR, you may modify the command to specify the required versions:

-        ant -f installer.xml -Dflash.sdk.version=22.0 -Dair.sdk.version=22.0

 1. When prompted to install each dependency, type `y` and press Enter.